No Time To Die trailer puts James Bond back in action

 The movie also features the return of Bond's long-time American pal Felix Leiter, last played by Jeffrey Wright all the way back in 2008's Quantum of Solace.
 You'll also catch the return of Christopher Waltz's Ernst Stavro Blofeld in this trailer, and the introduction of Rami Malek's villain Safin, as well what seems to be Bond's MI6 replacement Nomi (rumored to be the newest holder of the 007 title), played by Lashana Lynch.

-From this trailer, No Time To Die looks to be tonally in line with Sam Mendes' previous two Bond films, Skyfall and Spectre, in that it's aiming for fairly serious drama with a light edge of classic Bond cars-and-guns nonsense (machine guns behind the car's headlights at the end, for example).
+From this trailer, it looks tonally in-line with Sam Mendes' previous two Bond films, Skyfall and Spectre, in that it's aiming for fairly serious drama with a light edge of classic Bond cars-and-guns nonsense (machine guns behind the car's headlights at the end, for example).
 The relatively left-field choice of director, though, will hopefully inject a bit more style into this entry after the bloated and mostly dull Spectre.

 Bond is back